jp7677/dxvk-nvapi/README.md

 Proton 7.0-1 and older does not disable the `nvapiHack` in DXVK automatically when `PROTON_ENABLE_NVAPI=1` is set.
 Additionally disable the `nvapiHack` in DXVK bundled with those Proton versions with `dxgi.nvapiHack = False` set in a DXVK configuration file, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf).

+Proton Experimental enables DXVK-NVAPI by default for a lot of games.
+Proton Bleeding Edge additionally always contains the latest DXVK-NVAPI development (master) version.

 ### Lutris

 DXVK-NVAPI is enabled by default since Lutris 0.5.9.
 It's updated automatically.